lucyjenyichang/gdpr-linebot-controlled-qa/README.md

-# gdpr-linebot-controlled-qa
-A controlled AI-assisted GDPR Q&amp;A prototype using semantic retrieval and offline-validated responses.
 # GDPR LINE Bot: Controlled AI-Assisted Privacy Q&A Prototype

+A controlled AI-assisted GDPR Q&A prototype using semantic retrieval and offline-validated responses.

 ## Project Overview